NorESMhub/NorESM/doc/faq/aero_faq.rst

 **What is needed to add a tracer to the NorESM2 model?**

 Øyvind, Dirk, or someone else who has experience with this?

+**What is the hygroscopicity for different species in NorESM2, expressed as kappa?**

+The aerosol hygroscopicities in NorESM2/CAM6-Nor are the same as in NorESM1.2/CAM5.3-Oslo, and are as described by Kirkevåg et al. (2018) (https://www.geosci-model-dev.net/11/3945/2018/gmd-11-3945-2018.pdf), see Section 2.3.
+The Kohler equation applied (in AeroTab) is as expressed on pages 4 and 21 in https://github.com/NorESMhub/NorESM/blob/noresm2/doc/configurations/AeroTab-slides-updateJan2020.pdf, where the whole expression marked with an **x** on p.
+21 is the sought **kappa** (here summed over all components for an internal mixture).
+The first NorESM reference is Kirkevåg and Iversen (2001) (https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2001JD000886), but see also Ghan et al. (2001) (J. Geophys.
+Res., 106, 5295–5316, 2001) or Pruppacher and Klett, Microphysics of Clouds and Precipitation, 954 pp., Kluwer Acad., Norwell, Mass., 1997.